Buying a home

 You probably have some furniture that you're bringing over from your old place.
 But if it doesn't suit your new house, you may need to buy some new stuff.
 That can be a lot of fun, but it can also eat up a huge chunk of your moving budget.
 You can consider checking op shops or online listings for second-hand stuff, or make do with your old furniture until you've saved up enough cash to upgrade.

 If you’re a customer of one of the brands within the Suncorp Network – that’s AAMI, Apia, GIO, Shannons, CIL or Suncorp – then you can download the Suncorp App and access Suncorp Benefits.
-You can save up to 15% at over 100 retailers including homewares, groceries and movie tickets.
+You can save up to 15% at major retailers including homewares, groceries and movie tickets.

 You may already have home and contents insurance, but you'll need to notify your insurer of your new living situation.
 Depending on the details of your new house, your premiums may change.